 A bad omen: If you miss just one payment for more than 30 days, it will remain on your credit report for seven years.
 Bankruptcies and tax liens stay on even longer, for 10 years.
 “It’s of the utmost important to pay your bills on time, as that represents 35 percent of your credit score,” says Lewis-Parks.

 Fight the demons: The good news is a poor credit history doesn’t have to haunt you forever.
 “The further in the past negative information occurred, the less impact it has on credit scores,” says Griffin.

-Once you begin "cleaning" your credit house, your score will improve over time if you continue to pay all of your bills when they're due.
-Also, try not to carry a balance of more than 30 percent of your available credit, says Linkfield, since debt utilization is the second biggest factor in your credit score.
-"Don't use your credit like phantom money.
-Use plastic in lieu of cash that you already have," he says.
+Once you begin “cleaning” your credit house, your score will improve over time if you continue to pay all of your bills when they’re due.
+Also, try not to carry large balances on your card month-to-month, since debt utilization is the second biggest factor in your credit score.
+“Don’t use your credit like phantom money.
+Use plastic in lieu of cash that you already have,” Linkfield says.

-The debt doppelgänger: When your identity is latched onto by a debt collector for an account that's not yours.
+The debt doppelg\xe4nger: When your identity is latched onto by a debt collector for an account that’s not yours.

-Bad omen: Twenty-five percent of complaints filed with the Consumer Financial Protection Bureau about debt collection were from people who said the debt did not belong to them, making it the top gripe, according to research by U.S. PIRG, a public advocacy organization.
-What's worse than annoying calls and threatening letters, however, is if that false information infects your credit report.
+Bad omen: Thirty-eight percent of complaints filed with the Consumer Financial Protection Bureau about debt collection were from people who said the debt did not belong to them, making it the top gripe, according to a March 2016 report.
+What’s worse than annoying calls and threatening letters, however, is if that false information infects your credit report.

 Fight the demons: In addition to carefully reviewing your credit report for collection accounts that don’t pertain to you, also check for aliases in your personal information that you don’t use, says Lewis-Parks.
 Your credit report is supposed to list all name variations you’ve ever used to apply for credit, but if you know for a fact you’ve never opened an account using a nickname or initials, it could be your doppelganger causing trouble.